nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Exporting the data: `exportcsv`

-Exports the current list of contacts as a CSV file that can be imported through ContaX or other contact software such as Google/Outlook
+Exports the current list of contacts as a CSV file that can be imported through ContaX or viewed separately via Microsoft Excel

-Format: `exportcsv [EXPORTTYPE]`
+Format: `exportcsv`
-* Exports CSV as per the specified format.
+* Exports CSV as per ContaX format.
+This file can be imported by other instances of ContaX
-* If `EXPORTTYPE` is left empty, it will default to `EXPORTTYPE = 1` and export in custom ContaX format
-* `EXPORTTYPE` options are
-   * `EXPORTTYPE=1` for ContaX format
-   * `EXPORTTYPE=2` for Google Contacts format
-   * `EXPORTTYPE=3` for Microsoft Outlook format
 * File will be saved on the directory `[JAR file location]/data/addressbook.csv`

 Examples:
-* `exportcsv 2`: Exports the current address book as a CSV file ready to be uploaded onto Google Contacts
+* `exportcsv`: Exports the current address book as a CSV file at `[JAR file location]/data/addressbook.csv`
 ### Editing the data file

 ContaX contacts and appointments data are saved in the hard disk automatically after any command that changes contact data in JSON format at `[JAR file location]/data/addressbook.json` and `[JAR file location]/data/schedule.json`.
 Advanced users are welcome to update data directly by editing that data file.